Spezelechse/fluxmite/README.md

 A small guide which shows how to use this module with rules can be found [here](https://github.com/Spezelechse/fluxmite/blob/master/Fluxmite%20Rules%20Guide.pdf).

-This was part of my bachelor thesis
+This was part of my bachelor thesis.

 The other parts can be found at: